Heronalps/Sparta/README.md

 ## TODO

-- Read a parser for temp time series
+- Write a parser for temp time series